-Vitamin E was initially known for its property of preventing sterility.
+Vitamin E was initially known for its ability to prevent sterility.
 Discovered in the early 1920's by various biochemists in the USA working independently, it was known that feeding rats on a diet of only milk made them infertile.

 It is a fat-soluble compound; actually there are 8 different isomers.
 They are found in much larger concentrations in various oils such as that in wheat germ.

-Persistent reports suggest strongly that one should get it from whole, unprocessed foods rather than in capsules; read further for the data.
+Persistent reports suggest strongly that one should get them from whole, unprocessed-foods rather than in capsules; read further for the data.

-There are eight different forms, but we'll mention only two; alpha and gamma tocopherol.
+There are eight different-forms, known as isomers but we will mention only two; alpha and gamma tocopherol.
 Not much is known about the others.

-But many health food store supplements contain only the alpha tocopherol fraction and this is now known to increase the rate of prostate cancer.
+But many supplements contain only the alpha-fraction and this is now known to increase the rate of prostate disease.
 Why is that?

-When fats are broken down in cell membranes, free radicals are produced, but the tocopherol protects these membranes against oxidation, being itself oxidised in the process.
+When fats are broken down in cell membranes, free radicals are produced but the tocopherols protects them against oxidation.

-Vital in nerve function, it protects the myelin sheath of nerve cells.
+Vital in nerve function, they protect the myelin sheath of the cells.
 A deficiency causes serious neurological diseases.

-It is noteworthy that heart disease was almost unknown, and certainly heart attack very rare, prior to the refining of wheat flour, removing in the process the wheat germ oil and its tocopherols; the lignans too.
-It's is an important factor in the anti-coagulation of blood.
+It is noteworthy that heart disease was almost unknown and certainly heart attack very rare, prior to the refining of wheat flour, removing in the process the wheat germ oil and its tocopherols; the lignans too.
+Vitamin E is an important factor in the anti-coagulation of blood.
 It helps to stop clots from forming.

 Do you have the signs of an imminent heart attack at your finger tips?
 It could save a life, even yours.

-And know that if you've had once heart attack or stroke, there's another coming within a year unless you make radical life style changes, including consuming foods rich in vitamin E. First and foremost though, have a test to see if you are insulin-resistant.
+And know that if you have had one heart attack or stroke, there is another coming within a year unless you make radical life style changes, including consuming foods rich in vitamin E. First and foremost though, have a test to see if you are insulin-resistant.

 Anti-cholesterol drugs too, not uncommonly cause tingling in the limbs.

-Vitamin E is a must but alpha tocopherol, the commonest form, on its own increases prostate cancer.
+Vitamin E is essential but alpha-tocopherol, the commonest form, on its own increases prostate neoplasms.

-Clearly both are needed in the healthy diet, and almost certainly the other six tocopherols too but this has not yet been defined.
+Clearly both are needed in the nutritious diet; and almost certainly the other six tocopherols too but this has not yet been defined.

-Prostate cancer is the most common terminal malignant disease of men; make sure you are getting gamma vitamin E from your food; and selenium too.
+Prostate neoplasms are the most common terminal malignant disease of men; make sure you are getting gamma vitamin E from your food; and selenium too.

-A research project involving a very large group of men showed clearly that gamma tocopherol gave five times protection against prostate cancer, but the alpha form and selenium on their own had little or no effect.
+A research project involving a very large group of men showed clearly that gamma-tocopherol gave five times protection against prostate neoplasms but the alpha form and selenium on their own had little or no effect.

-The most powerful anti cancer effect seemed to be when all three were present.
-Gamma and alpha tocopherol, and selenium.
+The most powerful protection seemed to be when all three were present.
+Gamma and alpha-tocopherol are necessary; and selenium too.

-Alpha tocopherol alone has no value in the fight against prostate cancer.
-In fact there are suggestions that it may increase the risk.
+Alpha tocopherol alone has no value in the fight against prostate disease.
+In fact there are suggestions that on its own it may increase the risk.
 Why is that?

-In short, for your prostate gland consume foods rich in alpha-tocopherol and gamma-tocopherol and selenium.
-Foods like mushrooms and avocados.
+In short for your prostate gland consume foods rich in alpha and gamma-tocopherol.
+Selenium's richest sources are from rich in mushrooms and avocados.

 2. Alpha tocopherol